Open source LLMs are one of the most important AI trends of 2026.

 - DeepSeek V4 Pro (1.6T MoE, MIT, April 2026), Kimi K2.6 (1T MoE), and GLM-5.1 from Z.ai lead the April 2026 rankings, with GLM-5.1 topping SWE-Bench Pro at 58.4%

-- 50 open source LLMs available with various licenses, from MIT and Apache 2.0 through to restricted research-only licenses
+- 120+ open source LLMs in a filterable, sortable directory, from MIT and Apache 2.0 through to restricted research-only licenses.
+Columns like prices, context, and capabilities can be toggled individually

 - Chinese labs (DeepSeek, Moonshot AI, Z.ai, Alibaba) hold most top positions; the 2025 leaders (GPT-OSS-120B, DeepSeek R1, Qwen3-235B, Llama 4) are still solid but no longer at the top